jamesfmackenzie/jamesfmackenzie.github.io/_posts/understanding_star_wars_the_force_awakens/2016-01-02-what-happens-between-return-of-the-jedi-and-the-force-awakens.md

 Outfoxed and outmanoeuvred, most of the remaining Imperial fleet is destroyed or scuttled onto the surface of Jakku to avoid capture.
 We see many of these wrecks in The Force Awakens.

-Humiliated and with no fleet large enough to mount a counter attack, the Empire is forced to accept a peace treaty, with strict disarmament rules and reparations for the remaining Imperial territories.
+Humiliated and with no remaining capability to counter attack, the Empire is forced to accept a peace treaty, with strict disarmament rules and reparations for the remaining Imperial territories.

 ###The First Order emerges